safwen5ds/Safwen-AI-Toolbox/README.md

 # 🧩 Safwen AI Toolbox

 A multi-tool, glass-morphism-styled AI interface built with Streamlit.
-It bundles a conversational chatbot, vision-enabled image chat, real-time sentiment analysis, and text-to-speech—all powered by Groq's large-language-model API and Hugging Face transformers.
+It bundles a conversational chatbot, vision-enabled image chat, real-time sentiment analysis, and text-to-speech , all powered by Groq's large-language-model API and Hugging Face transformers.

 ---